microsoft/playwright-testing-service/samples/.NET/NUnit/README.md

 ### Content on this sample project
 - [PlaywrightServiceSetup.cs](./PlaywrightServiceSetup.cs): **Requiried** to be added to your project to setup the service, make sure to change the namespace to your project namespace
 - [.runsettings](./.runsettings): Optional but recommended to be added to your project to better control service configuration params like Os, RunId, ServiceAuthType, UseCloudHostedBrowsers, ExposeNetwork
-- [PageTestWithArtifact.cs](./PageTestWithArtifact.cs): Optional but recommended, If you use PageTest fixture in your test class, this enherit class enable and attach artifacts to the test results
+- [PageTestWithArtifact.cs](./PageTestWithArtifact.cs): Optional but recommended, If you use PageTest fixture in your test class, this inherit class enable and attach artifacts to the test results
-- [ContextTestWithArtifact.cs](./ContextTestWithArtifact.cs): Optional but recommended, If you use ContextTest fixture in your test class, this enherit class enable and attach artifacts to the test results
+- [ContextTestWithArtifact.cs](./ContextTestWithArtifact.cs): Optional but recommended, If you use ContextTest fixture in your test class, this inherit class enable and attach artifacts to the test results
-- [BrowserTestWithArtifact.cs](./BrowserTestWithArtifact.cs): Optional but recommended, If you use BrowserTest fixture in your test class, this enherit class enable and attach artifacts to the test results
+- [BrowserTestWithArtifact.cs](./BrowserTestWithArtifact.cs): Optional but recommended, If you use BrowserTest fixture in your test class, this inherit class enable and attach artifacts to the test results
-- [PlaywrightTestWithArtifact.cs](./PlaywrightTestWithArtifact.cs): Optional but recommended, If you use PlaywrightTest fixture in your test class, this enherit class enable and attach artifacts to the test results
+- [PlaywrightTestWithArtifact.cs](./PlaywrightTestWithArtifact.cs): Optional but recommended, If you use PlaywrightTest fixture in your test class, this inherit class enable and attach artifacts to the test results

 ### Sample way to extend new fixtures
 - public class Tests : PageTestWithArtifact // for PageTest fixture